-Barking and Dagenham and Havering have commissioned the British Red Cross to a undertake piece of research to understand the experience of residents who have gone through each of the four overarching hospital discharge pathways (0-3) as outlined in national guidance.
-We want to understand the experience of residents who go through hospital discharge and use this feedback to improve pathways, support, communication and information and advice.
-The BRC are undertaking 40 interviews of Barking and Dagenham and Havering residents, concluding in Autumn 2021 and the outcome of this work will inform our BCF schemes, pathways and joint commissioning activities.
+Barking and Dagenham commissioned the British Red Cross to a undertake piece of research to understand the experience of residents who have gone through each of the four overarching hospital discharge pathways (0-3) as outlined in national guidance.
+We wanted to understand the experience of residents who go through hospital discharge and use this feedback to improve pathways, support, communication and information and advice.
+The BRC undertook 16 interviews of Barking and Dagenham residents.
+The findings and action plan are now being progressed through the Integrated Discharge Hub, Operational teams and the system and enable us to have a baseline to which we can measure the impact of our pathways and pilots as we will repeat the interviews again in 6-12 months time.
+This methodology is now being replicated across Adult Social Care in order that the voice of the resident drives forward service improvements.
+An example of an area for improvement included welfare calls within social care/PCNs for residents with no family and friends to help them navigate the system post discharge.